The North Caucasian Languages

 At right: The ethnic map of the Caucasus at Neolith time.

-Asking this question, we will try to explore the languages of the modern peoples of the North Caucasus by the graphic-analytical method.
+Localization of the ancestral homelands of the languages of the modern peoples of the North Caucasus using the graphic-analytical method allows us to restore their history more definitely.
 Currently, there are native speakers of the Nakh, Dagestan, Abkhaz-Adyghe, and Turkic languages.
 As will be shown later, Balkarians, Karachays, Kumyks, and Nogai are newcomers.
 Therefore, we should establish kinship of the Nakh, Dagestan, and Abkhaz-Adyghe languages and try to find the ancestral home of their speakers using graphic models of these languages.

 Many linguists join the Abkhaz-Adyghe and the Nakh-Dagestan Languages into a North Caucasian family, sometimes simply called Caucasian.
 The South Caucasian languages (we call them Kartvelian) belong to another macrofamily (phylum) named the Nostratic languages.
 The relation of the Abkhaz-Adyghe and Nakh-Dagestani languages to any language macrofamily has not yet been determined.
 As their speakers lived in the Caucasus in close proximity to the Kartvelian languages group from ancient times, we may assume that these languages can also be Nostratic.
 Numerous Indo-European and North Caucasian isoglosses speak in favor of such a proposition (STAROSTIN S.A.
 2007: 312-358).